binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### [SmbExec](https://github.com/pentestgeek/smbexec) {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-smbexec}

+Connects to the Windows Domain Controller and using the Windows Shadow Copy (AKA Volume Snapshot Service (VSS)), grabs the ntds.dit file which is the heart of Active Directory, including user accounts.

-The process looks like the following in Kali 2016.1
+The set-up process looks like the following in Kali 2016.1

 1. `git clone https://github.com/pentestgeek/smbexec.git /opt/smbexec`
 2. `cd /opt/smbexec && ./install.sh`